Aditya7799/Resistance-Calculator/README.md

 # Resistance-Calculator
-A pythhon Script to calculate equivalent resistance of a given purely-resistive circuit
+A python Script to calculate equivalent resistance of a given purely-resistive circuit.

 ## Python Libraries Required